×

 • Tagalog is spoken as a national language in: Philippines.

 You will also get to know the continents where Danish and Tagalog speaking countries lie.
-Based on the number of people that speak these languages, the position of Danish language is not available and position of Tagalog language is 58.
+Based on the number of people that speak these languages, the position of Danish language is 18 and position of Tagalog language is 58.
 Find all the information about these languages on Danish and Tagalog.

 Danish and Tagalog Language History